 If you feel overwhelmed by shallow work, there are a few things you can try:

 - Delegate!
 Even small children can and should clean up after themselves as best they can and help you with small tasks.
+Something simple like an inexpensive grocery delivery service can help free up big blocks of time.

 - Save shallow work for when you are occupied with other things.
 Clean the kid’s bathroom while you are watching them in the tub, respond to emails while you’re at their soccer practice, sweep the kitchen while you wait for water to boil.